Niolon/DataAnalysisPython/README.md

 3. Navigate to the `Course` folder to access the presentations and exercises to use during the course.

 4. If you need assistance, refer to the `Filled_Course` folder for the solutions.

+5. There is also a python script which downloads everything (including the filled notebook) as a ZIP archive and extracts it a folder if GIT isn't available:

+      a.
+Download the `pull_files_from_repo.py` file and put it into your environment

+      b.
+Execute `python pull_files_from_repo.py` in the folder.

 ## Getting Started for Teaching